 - Storing: keep the compote refrigerated in an airtight container or a bowl covered tightly with plastic wrap.
 You can also freeze it for a month (in a safe container) and let it come to room temperature before using it.

 - Uses: this simple blueberry compote recipe is lighter than a regular sauce.
-And one of those easy recipes that's the perfect topping for breakfast food like waffles, pancakes, porridge or oatmeal (my favorite way), chia pudding, french toast, or granola and plain yogurt, and also for desserts like vanilla ice cream, pound cake slice with a dollop of whipped cream, or cheesecake.
+It's one of those easy recipes that's the perfect topping for breakfast food like waffles, pancakes, porridge or oatmeal (my favorite way), chia pudding, french toast, or granola and plain yogurt, and also for desserts like vanilla ice cream, pound cake slice with a dollop of whipped cream, or cheesecake.

 - Amount of liquid: if you find that after a stay in the refrigerator or freezer, the liquid in the compote is less than you want, simply add a tablespoon of water at a time until you have the desired consistency.
 Keep in mind that the sweetness will be diluted a little with each addition.
 Another way of adding extra liquid is to make a simple syrup with half a cup of water and 2 tablespoons of sugar (medium heat until it boils) and add it to the compote you already made.